COUHES Connect will be down for maintenance beginning on Friday, September 20 at 1pm until Monday, September 23 at 7:00 am.

-Ethical and legal guidelines for conducting studies involving human subjects are explained in a training course.
-All personnel who participate in any way in studies involving human subjects must complete and pass this course.
+Ethical and legal guidelines for conducting studies involving human subjects are explained in the Human Subjects Training course(s).
+All personnel engaged in the research must complete and pass this course.

 COUHES meets monthly, generally on the third Thursday of every month.
 Meeting dates and times can be found on Dates & Deadlines.

 Initial and continuing review of research protocols is conducted either at a convened meeting of a quorum of the membership of COUHES or using expedited review procedures as authorized in 45 CFR 46.